A selection from around the world

 Whether draped around the body or wrapped around a diary, fabric breathes, falls, and flows with a warmth and vitality all its own.
 Under the light it shades and colours; beneath the hand it reveals the intricacies of its texture, fibre upon fibre looped into warp and weft.

-Working directly with fabric makers large and small, the atelier creates and curates a selection of fabric from across the Japanese archipelago.
-From cottons to wools, silks, and even cashmeres, every cut of cloth that makes it into the atelier is chosen for its colour, pattern, drape, and the signature handfeel that characterises each and every Musubi creation.
+Working directly with fabric makers large and small, the atelier creates and curates a selection of fabric from across the world.
+From the simple, machine-loomed print cottons that make up our staple lineup to the complex handwoven fabrics that go into our special editions, every cut of cloth that makes it into the atelier is chosen for its colour, pattern, drape, and the signature handfeel that characterises each and every Musubi creation.

 Originally developed for use in Japanese print catalogues, Tomoe River is a speciality paper designed to meet the unrelenting demands of that industry: strong, light paper that captures ink securely and represents its colours accurately.